The PERC initiative aims to address administrative complexities in Community Engaged Research at Duke.

 A key dimension of President Price’s Duke strategic framework is “Partnering with Purpose” which aligns with the Clinical and Translational Science Institute’s and the Duke Center for Community-Engaged Scholarship's support of the university’s ongoing commitment to Duke’s vision for its second century.
 To further this priority, an institutional effort is underway to enhance partnerships for effective research collaborations between Duke and community partners.

-Through ongoing partnership with the Center for Community-Engaged Scholarship and discussions with groups such as the Community-Engaged Research Initiative, the Duke Cancer Institute, and other researchers and scholars across Duke, we are increasingly clear that there are hurdles to community partnerships in multiple areas, including agreements, contracts, compensation, ethics review, training, proposals, transportation, and reimbursements.
-Duke is committed to tackling these barriers to enable meaningful and successful relationships with our community.
+Through ongoing partnership with the Center for Community-Engaged Scholarship and discussions with groups such as the Community-Engaged Research Initiative, the Duke Cancer Institute, and other researchers and scholars across Duke, we have gained a deeper understanding of the challenges that arise in building and sustaining community partnerships.
+These challenges span a range of areas, including agreements and contracts, compensation, ethics review, training, proposal development, transportation and reimbursements.

 2024 - 2025 PERC Annual Report